-- 15.1.
-All requests for site visits will be considered on their merits in accordance with the following criteria: - 15.1.1 Members are of the view that full and proper consideration of the proposal and likely impact of it can only be given with the benefit of a site visit; - 15.1.2 The matter can only safely be determined after information has been acquired directly from inspecting the site; - 15.1.3 The comments of the applicant or objector would be better understood by inspecting the site. - 15.2 The reason for holding a site visit must be recorded in the minutes. - 15.3 Ward Members will be invited to attend the visits for applications in their Ward - 15.4 At each site visit Members will hear a description of the proposal by a relevant Officer and will hear an explanation of the material planning considerations and a brief justification for the recommendation. - 15.5 The purpose of the visit is to see the site and its surroundings.
-No discussion shall take place on the merits of the application and no decision will be taken at a site visit.
+15.2 The reason for holding a site visit must be recorded in the minutes.

-- 15.6 Whilst applicants will be informed of the site visit, should they attend, they shall remain out of earshot and will not be allowed to participate or be approached by Members. - 15.7 The Planning Committee will similarly not hear any objectors to a proposal at a site visit.
+- 15.3 Ward Members will be invited to attend the visits for applications in their Ward.
+However it is important to ensure appropriate standards of propriety and fairness are observed given Ward Members may be acting on behalf of their constituents in support of or in objection to the proposal.
+Therefore, during the course of any site visit (including travel to and from), the Committee and Ward Members shall not engage in any discussions about the site or about the proposal. - 15.4 At each site visit Members will hear a description of the proposal by a relevant Officer and will hear an explanation of the material planning considerations and a brief justification for the recommendation. - 15.5 The purpose of the visit is to see the site and its surroundings.
+No discussion shall take place on the merits of the application and no decision will be taken at a site visit. - 15.6 Whilst applicants will be informed of the site visit, should they attend, they shall remain out of earshot and will not be allowed to participate or be approached by Members. - 15.7 The Planning Committee will similarly not hear any objectors to a proposal at a site visit.
 All objectors will remain out of earshot.
 They will not participate in the visit and will not be approached by Members. - 15.8 Members who have an interest in the application of the type identified in paragraphs 6.1 or 6.2 above shall not attend the site visit.
 However, if they are present on the site visit tour due to the need to attend other site visits that are taking place that day they shall not take part in the tour of the site relating to the application. - 15.9 At the next meeting of the planning committee the planning officers will make an oral report on the site visit having regard to any additional information received. - 15.10 Members should attempt to attend site visits.
 If a Member has been unable to attend a site visit, they should, before subsequently taking part in consideration of the application and voting on the matter, be satisfied that they are in receipt of sufficient information about the application to make a reasoned decision.